danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 ## Examples it caught

-The full report had 25 findings across 9 categories.
-I'm only going to walk through three, because each one is a different *shape* of finding and together they hint at the range of things an audit like this can surface.
+The full report had over 20 findings.
+This section walks through a sampling of issues it found.

-### A missing trigram index
+**Missing trigram index**

 This was marked as high severity in the Database & Performance section.
-Every dashboard query in my analytics project filters visits by URL with `LIKE '%...%'`, a leading-wildcard pattern that a standard B-tree index can't accelerate.
+Every dashboard query filters visits by URL with `LIKE '%...%'`, a leading-wildcard pattern that a standard B-tree index can't accelerate.
 The fix is to enable the [pg-trgm](https://www.postgresql.org/docs/current/pgtrgm.html) extension, then add a GIN trigram index on `visits.url`.

 I'd noticed the dashboard getting sluggish over the years but never had time to dig into it.
 Fixing it turned out to be relatively easy.